tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 various types of signatures.
 For a more in-depth but still high level discussion pairing-based elliptic-curve cryptography, see Vitalik Buterin's post on [Exploring Elliptic Curve Pairings][vitalik-pairing-post].
-For much more in depth discussion, see the specific paper on BLS12-381, [Compact Multi-Signatures for Smaller Blockchains][multi-signatures-smaller-blockchains].
+For much more in depth discussion, see the specific paper on BLS12-381, [Short signatures from the Weil Pairing][bls-weil-pairing] and
+[Compact Multi-Signatures for Smaller Blockchains][multi-signatures-smaller-blockchains].

 ### Adoption